socketry/covered/readme.md

   - [Getting Started](https://ioquatix.github.io/covered/guides/getting-started/index) - This guide explains how to get started with `covered` and integrate it with your test suite.

+  - [Configuration](https://ioquatix.github.io/covered/guides/configuration/index) - This guide will help you to configure covered for your project's specific requirements.

 ## See Also

   - [simplecov](https://github.com/colszowka/simplecov) – one of the original coverage implementations for Ruby, uses